acise03/CP/README.md

 ## Usage

 Use this website to see my solutions to challenging competitive programming problems!
 You can make direct changes to my solution to either fix or improve it.
-You are also able to conveniently run the test cases on the code.
+You are also able to conveniently run the test cases on the website.
 <!-- CONTACT -->
 ## Contact